toughcrust/eat-your-shit/intro.md

 => just like what we're good at is what we are willing to be criticized about.
 On most things people are content with having knowledge they hold "true": it serves them.
 Prove dem wrong and then get annoyed.

+About the langage: I have no shame in using the vocabulary someone uses (light nourishment) for searches but to express myself I allow to use a word that resonates more.

 ## Cut the crap

 **Que dit le corps ?**